urostripunovic/share-recipes-now-backend/public/Backend.md

 I came across this reddit thread where someone asked if they could [roast their express server](https://www.reddit.com/r/node/comments/17eg2m5/roast_my_serverts_code_of_express_and_what_to/), api rate limit with redis, access and refresh token

 ### Login
+Not gonna lie having to perform some good security checks when working with jwt and cookies was a lot harder than I expected.
+For starters you need a access token that is short lived and than a refresh token that isn't.
+The refresh token is stored both on the browser and the database, on the browser it's http only and in the database it's not...
+The access token is stored in the browser but the more you read about access token the more confusing it gets, it stored on the browser and it might or might not be okay for it to be accessed via JavaScript, so which is it?
+Idk really but I think having it be httpOnly is the best course of action and more secure that way.
+The implementation of rotation tokens wasn't that hard to do, it required some thought put into it, like if they have a forged token with a user_id it is best to delete the tokens related to that user, the next step would be to then issue out new access tokens each time they expire, for security reasons you know, and while we're at it it's also better to then rotate the refresh tokens for even more security so the only times a refresh token expires is if the user hasn't been logged in for a while.
+This doesn't eliminate the security risks but it does mitigate them a lot more.

 ### Creating separate routes + rendering images from buffers
 Honestly at this point the code had close to 400 lines of code.
 I need to clean it up, it was getting hard to read.
 There are a bunch of files but at least the code is no more readable and not a complete mess.